Skip To Content

 Splined Shafts vs. Keyed Shafts: What’s the Difference?

-Click to Expand Most commonly used to transfer power and torque from one part of a mechanical system to another, shafts are long, cylindrical components that serve an assortment of applications, depending on the mechanical system’s needs.
+Click to Enlarge Most commonly used to transfer power and torque from one part of a mechanical system to another, shafts are long, cylindrical components that serve an assortment of applications, depending on the mechanical system’s needs.
 Shafts can be comprised of varying materials and fabricated in different lengths and diameters to fit the needs…

 Hot Rolled Steel vs. Cold Rolled Steel